ruralinnovation/multi-svc-cartodb/DOCS/INSTALL.md

     cd multi-svc-cartodb
     ```

-1. Build the `cartobuilder:latest` Docker image, which has all of the dependencies for CartoDB, SQL-API, and Windshaft.
-Those images will be built off of that common base.
-This build process will take some time to complete (probably fifteen minutes to half an hour).
+1. Look at the values in `build-configurations/DEFAULT.json`, and change those that seem appropriate, particularly the usernames, passwords, and email addresses.
+Be aware that changing other settings may impact your ability to build a running cluster, so only change values for things like version numbers, hostnames, etc. if you are confident of your choices.
+Note that if you change the passwords they will have to pass the Carto password test, which is that they are not included in [Carto's list of common passwords.](https://github.com/CartoDB/cartodb/blob/master/lib/carto/common_passwords.rb) Additionally, the organization name must be all one word, lowercase letters only.
+1. You will also need to add an entry for `osscarto-multi.localhost` (or your chosen hostname if you changed the default) to your `/etc/hosts` file, to make sure you get local DNS translation for your hostname and subdomain:

     ```bash
-    docker build --tag cartobuilder:latest docker/BUILDER
+    echo "127.0.0.1   osscarto-multi.localhost" | sudo tee -a /etc/hosts
     ```

-1. You will build (and run) the rest of the containers using the `docker-compose` command.
-During the build process Compose will need some environment values that it can merge into the containers, for version strings, default user info, etc. We consolidate those values in a `.env` file in the root of the repo, which `docker-compose` will source automatically.
-To create that file, you can run the `scripts/setup-local.sh` script:

-    ```bash
-    ./scripts/setup-local.sh
-    ```

-1. You can view the file contents, which should look something like the following.
-If you would like to set custom values for any of the environment variables, you can: a) edit the `.env` file directly (note that it will be overwritten in any subsequent call to `setup-local.sh`); b) set a value for that variable for a single run of `setup-local.sh` by prepending it to the call (as in `CARTO_USE_HTTPS=false ./scripts/setup-local.sh`); or c) export a value for that variable in your `~/.bash_profile` file, which will be set in the environment of any new terminal window from which you might call `setup-local.sh`.
-Using option c will ensure that your new value is used for every new generation of the `.env` file.

-    ```
-    $ cat .env
-    CARTO_USE_HTTPS=true
-    CARTO_WINDSHAFT_VERSION=7.1.0
-    CARTO_SQLAPI_VERSION=3.0.0
-    CARTO_CARTODB_VERSION=v4.26.1
-    CARTO_PGEXT_VERSION=0.26.1
-    CARTO_DATASVCS_API_CLIENT_VERSION=0.26.2-client
-    CARTO_DATASVCS_API_SERVER_VERSION=0.35.1-server
-    CARTO_DATASVCS_VERSION=0.0.2
-    CARTO_ODBC_FDW_VERSION=0.3.0
-    CARTO_CRANKSHAFT_VERSION=0.8.2
-    CARTO_OBSERVATORY_VERSION=1.9.0
-    CARTO_DEFAULT_USER=developer
-    CARTO_DEFAULT_PASS=abc123def
-    CARTO_DEFAULT_EMAIL=username@example.com
-    CARTO_ORG_NAME=dev-org
-    CARTO_ORG_USER=dev-org-admin
-    CARTO_ORG_EMAIL=dev-org-admin@example.com
-    CARTO_ORG_PASS=abc123def
-    ```

-1. In order to support HTTPS (and to build the `router` container), you will need to generate a number of SSL related files (primarily a root certificate for a local certificate authority, and .crt and .key files for a signed SSL certificate).
-You can do this by using the `generate_ssl_certs.sh` script:

-    ```bash
-    ./scripts/generate_ssl_certs.sh
-    ```

-1. You will also need to add an entry for `osscarto.localhost` to your `/etc/hosts` file, to make sure you get local DNS translation for your hostname and subdomain:

-    ```bash
-    echo "127.0.0.1   osscarto.localhost" | sudo tee -a /etc/hosts
-    ```
+1. Generate the SSL certificates by running `make generate-ssl` and following the prompts.
+You should only need to do this once, though you can regenerate the certificates at any time.

-1. In order to make your local browser consider the `router` container's signed certificate legitimate, you'll need to add the root certificate of the signing CA you created to your local development machine's trusted cert store.
+1. In order to make your local browser consider the `nginx` container's signed certificate legitimate, you'll need to add the root certificate of the signing CA you created to your local development machine's trusted cert store.
 On a Linux host that probably means adding it to `/usr/local/share/ca-certificates/`, on a Mac it will mean adding it to your Keychain (for instructions see the Installing Your Root Certificate section [of this article about local HTTPS](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/)).
 (TODO: Add Windows instructions.)
-1. Now that you have a `.env` file and SSL certificate files, you can build the container images for `postgis`, `redis`, `sqlapi`, `windshaft`, `varnish`, `cartodb`, and `router`.
-This may take some time.
+The file you'll be targeting is `local-ssl/osscarto-multiCA.pem` (assuming the default hostname).
+1. Now you should be able to run the following (which can take quite a while, possibly up to an hour):

     ```bash
-    docker-compose build
+    make install
     ```

-1. Start the cluster.
-For the first startup, the database and user will be initialized, so expect a lot of output.
-If you would like to detach the terminal from the output you can use [the `-d` flag](https://docs.docker.com/compose/reference/up/) to `docker-compose`.

-    ```bash
-    docker-compose up
-    ```

-1. The first time you bring the cluster up, Docker will create several data volumes (to persist Redis and PostgreSQL data), and the PostgreSQL data cluster will be initialized.
-Once the data cluster is created, a number of custom Carto PostgreSQL extensions will be installed.
-When that's complete, the `cartodb` container will be able to run its own initialization process.
-When all of those steps are completed, you should be able to load the application at `https://osscarto.localhost` in a browser.
-1. You can log into the application using the username and password defined by the `CARTO_DEFAULT_USER` and `CARTO_DEFAULT_PASS` values in your `.env` file, or the ones from `CARTO_ORG_USER` and `CARTO_ORG_PASS`.
+Running that meta task is the equivalent of running:

+* `make docker-build-cartobase` - builds the base image that the `cartodb`, `sqlapi`, and `windshaft` containers are built on top of
+* `make generate-build` - creates configuration and environment files based on `build-configurations/DEFAULT.json` and places them in `builds/DEFAULT`
+* `make use-build` - copies build-specific config files to the appropriate docker contexts, and copies SSL certs to contexts as well
+* `make packer-build-postgis` - builds the Docker image that the `postgis` container will be created from
+* `make compose-build` - using the environment variables in `builds/DEFAULT/docker-compose-DEFAULT.env`, runs `docker-compose build` against the `docker-compose.yml` file in the repo root, to build the Docker images for the `nginx`, `redis`, `cartodb`, `sqlapi`, `windshaft`, and `varnish` containers to run from

+Once that is complete, you should be able to start your cluster with `make compose-up`, and (once it finishes initializing), view it in a browser at `https://osscarto-multi.localhost`.